ramya389/anc_filter/README.md

 # anc_filter
 Verilog implementation of Adaptive Noise Canceller (ANC) filter with normal and pipelined architectures, analyzed using Vivado for area, timing, and power.
-# Adaptive Noise Canceller (ANC) Filter using Verilog
+# LMS-Based Adaptive Filter for Adaptive Noise Cancellation (ANC)

 ## Project Overview